awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

    4. Remove the association with `aws ec2 disassociate-iam-instance-profile --association-id iip-assoc-00000000000000000`.
    5. Restart the instance with `aws ec2 reboot-instances --instance-ids i-0123456789`.

-   > Note: These steps are for the purpose of this example only.
+   > Note: The preceding steps are for the purpose of this example only.
 In most cases, you shouldn't use them in production environments.
    > Always use CloudFormation templates and Infrastructure as Code (IaC) to modify resources in production environments.

 5. **Deep health checks** — Sets a parameter that instructs the web server to perform a deep health check.